 6 Seattle Day Trips

-One of the best things about living in Seattle is how close it is to so many incredible places!
-Being travelers on a budget, we LOVE taking cheap day trips around the PNW.
-We enjoy road trips to small towns, trying different restaurants and coffee shops, and exploring new parks.
-Here are 6 of our favorite Seattle day trip options, all within 3 hours or less from the city, perfect for your next weekend adventure!
+One of the best things about our time living in Seattle was how close the city is to so many incredible places!
+Being travelers on a budget, we LOVED taking cheap day trips around the PNW.
+We enjoyed road trips to the cutest small towns, trying different restaurants and coffee shops, and exploring new parks.

 Distance from Seattle: 2.5 hours

-Leavenworth is by far our favorite little town in Washington.
+Leavenworth is by far our favorite little town in Washington and one of the best Seattle day trips.
 Not only is it Bavarian themed (so cool!), but it’s also nestled among the mountains and full of gorgeous scenery.
 We love spending a day here hiking, walking around town, and eating bratwursts.

 - Leave Seattle early and head to Leavenworth